Phone-GWP-group

 ISO 18606:2013 - Packaging and the Environment: Organic Recycling

-This standard sets the requirements for packaging recoverable through composting and anaerobic digestion.
+ISO 18605:2013 is the international standard that sets the requirements for packaging recoverable through composting and anaerobic digestion.
 It aligns closely with BS EN 13432 and validates “compostable” packaging claims globally, ensuring packaging breaks down without harming the soil quality.

 GWP Group can assist customers looking to make compostable claims through the provision of samples and materials for testing as required.
 Please note GWP does not provide a verification or testing service for such claims.